hardekbc/mentor-release/autograder/grader-tests/README.md

    - test1 should come back graded as correct (because submitting again during the cooldown period shouldn't reset the cooldown).

-# Tip For Debugging The Grader Script
+# Tip For Debugging the Grader Script

 If you're getting a lot of Python script errors, running it through Gradescope every time can be a huge pain.
 Instead, you can copy 'grader.py' to this directory (rename it 'test-grader.py' to avoid confusion) and make the following changes: